JoelBae/TexasHoldemProbabilityCalculator/README.md

 The last 8 bits are not representative of any cards and exists to make calculations simpler.

-So, for example, a 4 of a kind hand can be represented using the bit field as:
+So, a 4 of a kind hand can be represented using the bit field as:
 $2^{4n+3} + 2^{4n+2} + 2^{4n+1} + 2^{4n} + 2^{4k}$

 Where $k,\ n \in \mathbb{N}\ 2 < k,\ n < 15$